viebel/blog.klipse.tech/_posts/2021-02-19-data-related-paradigms.md

 date:   2021-02-16 16:11:22 +0200
 categories: visualization
 thumbnail: assets/klipse.png
+featured: true
+featured_image: /assets/data-love.jpg
 tags: [data, programming]
 ---

 **Data-oriented programming** is not a new concept.
 It is a paradigm that is applied by developers from different programming languages in order to reduce the complexity of the systems they build.

-The purpose of my book Data-oriented programming is to explore the principles underlying this paradigm and illustrate their benefits in the context of a production system.
+The purpose of my book [Data-oriented programming](https://www.manning.com/books/data-oriented-programming?utm_source=viebel&utm_medium=affiliate&utm_campaign=book_sharvit2_data_1_29_21&a_aid=viebel&a_bid=d5b546b7) is to explore the principles underlying this paradigm and to illustrate their benefits in the context of a software system.

-There is a draft [Wikipedia article](https://en.wikipedia.org/wiki/Draft:Data-oriented_programming) about Data-Oriented programming.

-The purpose of this article is to distinguish between **Data-oriented programming** and two other programming paradigms whose name contain the term *data*: **Data-oriented design** and **Data-driven programming**.
+The present article describes the distinction between **Data-oriented programming** and two other programming paradigms whose name contain the term *data*: **Data-oriented design** and **Data-driven programming**.

 Each paradigm has a its own objective and pursues it by focusing on a different aspect of data.